abemusic/dotvim/README.md

 Configure any additional plugins in your copy of `vimrc`

-    Bundle 'reponame'
+    Plugin 'reponame'

 And enable *vundles* to install, see plugin/settings/README.md

-    :BundleInstall (in vim will install plugins)
+    :PluginInstall (in vim will install plugins)
-    :BundleClean (in vim will remove unused plugins)
+    :PluginClean (in vim will remove unused plugins)

 Neocomplcache is enabled by default, in the template vimrc